prudhvirajmahankali/vendor_system/README.md

 # important commads for working on this project
-1) python manage.py runserver  -- run the server
+1) python manage.py runserver       -- run the server,
-2) python manage.py makemigrations -- for making the migrations
+2) python manage.py makemigrations  -- for making the migrations,
-3) python manage.py sqlmigrate <app_name><migration_filenumber> -- you will get the sql query
+3) python manage.py sqlmigrate <app_name><migration_filenumber>     -- you will get the sql query,
-4) python migrate -- it will create the models in the local_server of the postgresql
+4) python migrate       -- it will create the models in the local_server of the postgresql,

 # this apis is secured with superuser
-username -- prudhviraj
+username    --  prudhviraj,
 password    --  1234

 # apis

-1) Create a new vendor
+1) Create a new vendor:
 http://127.0.0.1:8000/POST/api/vendors/

-2) List all the vendors
+2) List all the vendors:
 http://127.0.0.1:8000/GET/api/vendors/

-3) Retrieve a specific vendor's details http://127.0.0.1:8000/GET/api/vendors/<int:vendor_id>/
+3) Retrieve a specific vendor's details: http://127.0.0.1:8000/GET/api/vendors/<int:vendor_id>/

-4) Update a vendor's details
+4) Update a vendor's details:
 http://127.0.0.1:8000/PUT/api/vendors/<int:vendor_id>/

-5) Delete a vendor
+5) Delete a vendor:
 http://127.0.0.1:8000/DELETE/api/vendors/<int:vendor_id>/

-6) Create a new purchase order http://127.0.0.1:8000/POST/api/purchase_orders/
+6) Create a new purchase order: http://127.0.0.1:8000/POST/api/purchase_orders/

-7) List all purchase orders with an option to filter by vendor http://127.0.0.1:8000/GET/api/purchase_orders/
+7) List all purchase orders with an option to filter by vendor: http://127.0.0.1:8000/GET/api/purchase_orders/

-8) Retrieve details of a specific purchase order http://127.0.0.1:8000/GET/api/purchase_orders/<int:po_id>/
+8) Retrieve details of a specific purchase order: http://127.0.0.1:8000/GET/api/purchase_orders/<int:po_id>/

-9) update a purchase order
+9) update a purchase order:
 http://127.0.0.1:8000/PUT/api/purchase_orders/<int:po_id>/

-10) Delete a purchase order
+10) Delete a purchase order:
 http://127.0.0.1:8000/DELETE/api/purchase_orders/<int:po_id>/

-11) Retrieve a vendor's performance metrics http://127.0.0.1:8000/GET/api/vendors/<int:vendor_id>/performance/
+11) Retrieve a vendor's performance metrics: http://127.0.0.1:8000/GET/api/vendors/<int:vendor_id>/performance/

-12) Update acknowledgment_date in the purchase_order and average_response_time in vendor
+12) Update acknowledgment_date in the purchase_order and average_response_time in vendor:
 http://127.0.0.1:8000/POST/api/purchase_orders/<int:po_id>/acknowledge/

 # sample content for create apis
-1) Create a new vendor
+1) Create a new vendor:
 {
     "name": "yourname",
     "contact_details": "your personal number",